Chrysler World Headquarters and Technology Center

-The Chrysler World Headquarters and Technology Center (CTC) is the headquarters and main research and development facility for the automobile manufacturer Stellantis North America (previously Chrysler Corporation).
+The Chrysler World Headquarters and Technology Center (CTC) is the headquarters and main research and development facility for the automobile manufacturer Stellantis North America, formerly known as Chrysler Corporation.
 The 504 acre complex is located next to Interstate 75 in Auburn Hills, Michigan, a northern suburb of Detroit.
 The complex has 5400000 sqft of usable space, making it one of the largest buildings in the United States by floor space.
 Completed between 1993 and 1996 for the Chrysler Corporation, the building has followed the company as it changed hands several times since, serving as the North American headquarters for DaimlerChrysler, Fiat Chrysler Automobiles (FCA) and now Stellantis North America.

 History

 Before moving to the Auburn Hills headquarters, Chrysler was based at the Highland Park Chrysler Plant campus, which predated the formation of the company itself.
 It was located along I-75, roughly 1 mi southeast of the Highland Park Ford Plant.

 The idea for the Chrysler Technology Center was credit to Jack Gleason of Facilities, who started a small team to explore the idea in 1982.
 The team was formally established in 1984, a set of formal guidelines, specifications, and program desires written in June 1985, and construction started in the fall of 1986.
 The facility was largely complete upon its dedication on October 15, 1991, and it reached full occupancy in 1993.
 During construction, a new exit with direct access to the complex was added to I-75.

 On September 9, 1992, Chrysler announced that they would move their headquarters from the Highland Park complex to a new office tower at the Technology Center.
 Ground was broken on the 15-floor expansion in 1993, and it was completed in 1996.

 The Walter P. Chrysler Museum, opened in October 1999, was also located on the CTC campus.
 The museum closed in 2012.
 It reopened, with reduced hours, in 2016, and closed permanently in December that year.
 Chrysler then converted the museum building to office space, and it currently houses the US headquarters of Maserati and Alfa Romeo.
 Most of the vehicles from the museum were moved to an FCA facility in Detroit formerly used as a factory for the production of the Dodge Viper, but have not been on public display since.

 Since the mid-2000s, Chrysler has regularly wrapped the west side of the tower with large advertisements for the company's vehicles, visible to motorists passing the complex on Interstate 75.

 Stellantis also maintains offices at the historic Chrysler House in downtown Detroit.